0xworks/Pikzel/README.md

     - [ ] Nvidia Optix
     - [ ] other (e.g. non-nvidia specific)

 - [ ] Application Framework
   - [x] Entry point
   - [x] Logging
   - [x] Tracy integration (performance profiling)
   - [x] Runtime load of selected rendering API
   - [x] Main window management
   - [x] Main loop
   - [x] Event system
   - [x] Basic ImGui integration

 - [ ] Scene editor

 ## Building
 This project is C++ and uses CMake to generate build system files.
 My development environment is Visual Studio 2019 on Win10.
 Others are untested, but may work (with hopefully only minor changes).

 ### Prerequisites
-- Vulkan SDK  (this is currently required even if you are using the OpenGL backend, as shaders are written in Vulkan GLSL dialect (and then cross compiled with Spir-V cross).
+- [Vulkan SDK](https://vulkan.lunarg.com/) (this is currently required even if you are using the OpenGL backend, as shaders are written in Vulkan GLSL dialect (and then cross compiled with Spir-V cross).
 The project is currently using the Spir-V tools distributed with the Vulkan SDK rather than bringing them in via submodules and building them independently.
 This will be changed in the future (so that use of OpenGL will not depend on Vulkan SDK)).
+Currently built against Vulkan SDK v1.2.162.0.
 - All other dependencies are brought in via git submodules, so there is no need to pre-install anything.
 The other dependencies are:
   - assimp  (asset (aka 3d models) importing)
   - cmrc    (for embedding resources (such as shader binaries) into the compiled application)